|

 senior civil servant’s S$46,000 five-day trip to learn fine French cooking with

+his family are out of fashion.
 As the new lunar year begins, the news on the macroeconomic front remain

 mostly negative and continue to affect the real economy with people cautious

+about prospects ahead.
 Abacus Advisory Sdn Bhd chief executive officer Carol Yip says “its time to

 go back to basics by working to produce important needs and building a strong

+financial foundation.”
 “We can’t change the world to improve the economic situation but we can do

 something better for our personal finances because it is within our control,”

+she says.
 “You need to be patient and practical with your financial situation.
 It is a

 process and a journey that you need to take to gain better experience in

+managing your own finances that last a life time,” Yip says.
 She says the Ox’s main characteristics are fortitude and hard work as well as

 courage, resilience, determination and endurance.
 Yip says just as oxen often